-Apprentices have an employer-sponsor and are meeting a demand in the economy while Foundation students are being trained to move into apprenticeships that fill labour market demand for entry-level workers.
-ITA is working to meet the commitments outlined in B.C.'s Skills for Jobs Blueprint to align skills investments with the high opportunity trades.
+Apprentices have an employer-sponsor and are meeting a demand in the economy, while Foundation students are being trained to move into apprenticeships that fill labour market demand for entry-level workers.
+ITA is aligning skills investments with market information data for trades.
 Allocating funding to Foundation training seats in these high opportunity trades ensures investments in the right trades in response to forecast labour market demand.
-When targets were initially developed for this measure they were based on the high-demand trades identified on the 2025 labour Market Outlook and did not include Sector Advisory Group feedback.
-Subsequently, through extensive discussions with Sector Advisory Groups, ITA learned that there are additional, major needs for people to enter the Automotive sector and other key trades, which are experiencing or projecting a shortage of skilled trades workers.
+When targets were initially developed for this measure they were based on the high-demand trades identified on the 2025 Labour Market Outlook, which did not include Sector Advisory Group feedback.
+Subsequent discussions with Sector Advisory Groups indicated that there is a significant needs for people in the Automotive sector and other key trades because they are experiencing, or projecting, a shortage of skilled trades workers.
 In response to industry demand, ITA adjusted foundation seat funding to meet these projected needs.